cdrnet/lokad-cloud-storage/ReadMe.txt

 - in the client app (eventually a web app) pushing and retrieving work (storage only).
 - in the library containing your cloud services for back-end processing (both assemblies).

-Both assemblies depends on Lokad.Shared.dll
+The O/C mapper is a stand-alone library.
-The framework also depend on Lokad.Stack.dll.
+The framework depends on Lokad.Stack.dll.

-Those dependencies are also open source, see http://code.google.com/p/lokad-shared-libraries/
+The Lokad.Stack dependency is also open source, see http://code.google.com/p/lokad-shared-libraries/